-Don’t you just hate companies that seem to ask you for more personal details than seem necessary?
+Don’t you just hate companies that ask you for more personal details than seem necessary?
+Do they ever consider data protection?

 It’s one of the things that annoys me about a certain hardware shop not too far from where I live.
 I’m not a trade customer, so whenever I visit it’s generally because I need a few small items such as a screwdriver, a wrench or a few nuts and bolts.